Companies are able to apply for HMRC Advance Approval that a proposed issue of shares will qualify for SEIS relief.

-This advance assurance although not mandatory is important for both the company and even more so for the prospective investor.
+This advance assurance, although not mandatory, is important for both the company and even more so for the prospective investor.

-There are many risks in investing in early-stage potentially high growth businesses and at the very least investors want to know that their investments will benefit from the advertised tax breaks.
+There are many risks in investing in early-stage potentially high growth businesses.
+At the very least, investors want to know that their investments will benefit from the advertised tax breaks.
 This is very difficult without advanced assurance for the SEIS in place.

 Companies can submit details of their plans to raise money, their structure, and their activities in advance of an issue of shares and the SCEC will advise on whether or not the proposed share issue is likely to qualify for relief.

 However, even with advance assurance, there are some other steps the company must follow before investors can claim tax relief on their investments.